Exolun/training-data-aggregator/readme.md

    - The URL of the page is used as the key in your dataset.

 2. **Persistent Dataset**
-   - The dataset is stored via Chrome’s `storage.local`, so it remains available across browser sessions.
+   - The dataset is stored via an IndexedDB, so it remains available across browser sessions.

 3. **Download Dataset**
    - Exports your dataset as a JSON file (default name: `trainingData.json`) with a single click.